Tasks and Limits#

 Warning

 Collision avoidance constraints tighten as distances shrink.
 When geoms are close to the minimum distance, this limit can dominate the solution and prevent other motion.
-Start with conservative (smaller) minimum distances.
+Start with conservative (larger) minimum distances and reduce them as needed.

-Collision avoidance: the hand stays clear of the upper arm.
+Collision avoidance prevents self-contact between the hand and upper arm.

 Always include:

-• Some form of regularization (DampingTask or PostureTask) — avoids singularity and nullspace issues
+• Some form of regularization (DampingTask or PostureTask), to prevent singularity and nullspace issues.

 Add when needed:

-Here’s everything together — pose tracking with regularization and limits:
+The following example combines pose tracking with regularization and limits.

 import mujoco